-Nutritious Meals - Do not send money for breakfast and lunch with your child.
+Nutritions Meals - Head Start promotes proper nutrition for children through modeling, teaching, experiencing and providing healthy meals.
 Food is provided by the Department of Education Food Services Division at no cost to families.
 Children are served nutritionally balanced meals at the center each day (Morning sessions are served breakfast and lunch.
 Extended duration centers are served breakfast, lunch and snack.
 Afternoon sessions are served lunch and a mid-afternoon snack).

 Children eat family-style.
 Menus are posted in the classroom.
-Nutrition education and/or counseling is offered to children and parents in cooperation with the Department of Public Health and Social Services, the University of Guam, and other community resources/agencies.
+Children are encouraged to try new foods and sample all foods served.
+Children are never forced to eat foods they are not comfortable with.
+Food is never used as a reward or punishment.

+To ensure the health and safety of all children, there will be no food brought for child consumption unless it is approved and provided by GDOE Food Services.
 It is the parent's responsibility to inform the teacher if a child has any allergies to food or has a special diet.
 The USDA Request for Special Meal Accommodations form and a doctor's certification are required in order for specific adjustments to be made in meals served.
 The USDA form may be obtained from the Head Start Central Office.

 Daily Health and Hygiene Practices - Hand washing and tooth brushing are an important part of the daily Head Start curriculum.
 Children are taught to wash their hands before and after meals, toileting, and other activities.
 Each child is also provided with their own toothbrush and toothpaste.
 Lessons include proper ways to maintain healthy minds and bodies.
 Parents/guardians are encouraged to reinforce good dental hygiene at home.
 Dental hygiene is fostered through in-class tooth brushing, ongoing dental education, and fluoride varnish application.
 The Department of Public Health and Social Services dental division conducts dental exams, dental education to families, and fluoride varnish applications in the classroom at least 2 times / year.
-Head Start children must have a dental exam either through the Department of Public Health and Social Services notify the Head Start office if a dental appointment cannot be made.
+Head Start children must have a dental exam either through the Department of Public Health and Social Services or private dentists.
+Please notify the Head Start office if a dental appointment cannot be made.

 Absences Due to Illness - Notify your child's teacher if your child is ill.
 Please report how your child is doing and when you think he/she will be returning to the classroom.
-ABSENCES OF THREE (3) OR MORE CONSECUTIVE DAYS REQUIRE A DOCTOR'S EXCUSE.
-If you have problems with obtaining an excuse, please contact Health Services.
+ABSENCES OF THREE (3) OR MORE CONSECUTIVE DAYS REQUIRE A DOCTOR'S EXCUSE to be considered "excused.: If you have problems with obtaining an excuse, please contact Health Services.
 FREQUENT ABSENCES DUE TO ILLNESS WILL BE REFERRED TO THE HEALTH SERVICES for follow up by the Head Start Nurse.